Láadan: Motivation, development and publication history

 Elgin was a writer of both fiction and nonfiction book series.
 Láadan and the ideas underpinning its creation were described in several series:

 It was included as a language portrayed diegetically within the speculative fiction novel trilogy Native Tongue (1984), The Judas Rose (1987), and Earthsong (1993).
 The role of the language in the plot of the overall story is as a transformative project, whose development changes the social roles of an extended family of linguist characters.

 After the publication of the second novel, A First Dictionary & Grammar of Láadan (1988) was published in the hopes that a community of speakers could form, and the validity of the project from the novels might be tested in real life.
 The grammar book was advertised in literary and feminist magazines, and feedback led to a second edition and posthumously a third edition.

 Before conceiving of Láadan, Elgin had published a self-help book The Gentle Art of Verbal Self Defense (1980) which was developed into a series of books focusing on the workplace, romantic relationships, and so on.
 It postulated that at least in English, phrasing often allowed for an ambiguous hostility which could be used as a sort of verbal abuse especially in competitive environments, and discussed which defenses might be effective and which not; see verbal self-defense.
 To allow for the means to express nuanced emotion and other distinctions, features combine to create and modify meanings.

 Phonology

 Tones

 Láadan is a tonal language.
-It utilises two distinct tones:
+It utilises two distinct tones (Note: Some people analyze these tone sequences as tonemic as well, for a total of four tones.
+By this analysis, the word "Láadan" would thus be considered to have two syllables, //lâː// and /dan/.